 - Retain this mindfulness meditation for two to three minutes and then keep increasing the time duration.

 Meditation has numerous physical and mental health benefits.
 It is food for our soul and should be practiced to maintain consciousness and psychological well-being.
 If the concept of meditation is relatively new to you, then we are sure our guide will help you figure your way around this beneficial technique.
+Read more articles like this one on our site.

 Source: Urban Splatter